davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 ![new_vm](../Misc/assets/Born2beroot/new_vm.png)

-for the present you should name the OS Born2beroot to stay consistent
+for the present you should name the OS Born2beroot to stay consistent and if installed on school grounds you should install in sgoinfre

 ![name_os](../Misc/assets/Born2beroot/name_os.png)